sanyuered/WeChat-MiniProgram-WebAR/README.md

 ```

 ## Known Issues

-Face tracker is very slow.
+Face tracker is very slow on iOS WeChat.